SpyrosDr/spyrosdr.github.io/README.md

 ### 4. Deploy via GitHub Pages

 ### 🙌 Credits
-HTML5 UP — For the free, beautifully designed HTML/CSS templates.
+-HTML5 UP — For the free, beautifully designed HTML/CSS templates.

-Firebase Realtime Database — For lightweight, real-time data storage used in the password gate.
+-Firebase Realtime Database — For lightweight, real-time data storage used in the password gate.

-GitHub Pages — For free static hosting directly from the repository.
+-GitHub Pages — For free static hosting directly from the repository.

-CodePen — For quick prototyping and code snippets used in building UI components.
+-CodePen — For quick prototyping and code snippets used in building UI components.